Legal Malpractice Lawyers

 Legal malpractice claims can arise from any type of case, but most commonly involve the three major categories below, and may also include: 1.
-Blown Statute of Limitations; 2.
+Missed deadlines; 2.
 Failure to timely tender a claim to an insurance carrier; 3.
 Failure to assert a cause of action; 4.
 Failure to designate experts; 5.
 Failure to present or contest damages; 6.
 Abandoning a client; 7.
 Charging unreasonable fees; and 8.
 Evidentiary mistakes.

 Conflict of Interest